NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          EnergyPlus simulation results will be multiplied by this value.
          For example, when modeling :ref:`bldg_type_bldgs`, this allows modeling *unique* dwelling units, rather than *all* dwelling units, to reduce simulation runtime.
   .. [#] If NumberofBathrooms not provided, calculated as NumberofBedrooms/2 + 0.5 based on the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.
-  .. [#] If neither ConditionedBuildingVolume nor AverageCeilingHeight provided, AverageCeilingHeight defaults to 8.2.
+  .. [#] If neither ConditionedBuildingVolume nor AverageCeilingHeight provided, AverageCeilingHeight defaults to 8 ft.
          If one is provided, the other is calculated using the following relationship: ConditionedBuildingVolume = ConditionedFloorArea * AverageCeilingHeight + ConditionedCrawlspaceVolume.

 HPXML Schedules